OpenSourceEBike/OpenSourceEBike.github.io/development/development-flash_and_debug_firmware.md

 **NOTES:**
 * You can follow this notes both for debug a STM32 or a NRF52 microcontroller.
-* You can, buy on Aliexpress or Ebay, and use, a cheap STLinkV2 or JLINK.
-The JLINK seems to be more robust and is the recommend one.
+* You can, buy on Aliexpress or Ebay, and use, a cheap JLink or STLinkV2.
+The JLINK is physically more robust and so is the recommend one.
+* The instructions on this guide were tested on Linux Ubuntu.
+If you have a Windows or MAC OS, you can search Internet for similar guides and adapt, and take this one as a reference.

 ## Software or configurations you need to install / do